rtek1000/Datalogger_2039/README.md

 - - If the battery is disconnected or low charge, infinite loop may occur when booting.
 - - On the serial port UART1 it is possible to see that an infinite initialization loop occurs (via [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) 115200 bauds).
 - - Only the battery charger does not have enough power to activate the DC-DC converter (U11) with the USB ports in use.
-- - Without 5V from U11, the display backlight cannot turn on.
+- - Without 5V from U11, the display cannot turn on.
 - - The user can disconnect the keyboard to verify that the problem stops occurring.
 - - User needs to provide functional battery for normal operation.